 Izmantojot citu interneta pārlūkprogrammu, brīdinām, ka Sistēmas funkcionalitāte var tikt traucēta.

-This document gives information and guidance on the evaluation and assessment of hand-transmitted shock.
-For the purposes of this document, isolated shock is any impactive or impulsive vibration that the machine or tool user experiences as a sequence of individual events (single shocks) linked by periods of no, or low vibration.
+<p class="MsoBodyText"><span lang="EN-GB">This document specifies the general requirements for the measurement and evaluation of human exposure to hand-transmitted shock vibrations.
+For the purposes of this document, hand-transmitted shock vibration is any impactive or impulsive vibration that the machine or tool produces as a sequence of single events (isolated shock vibrations) linked by periods of no, or lower vibration.</span></p>

 Reģistrācijas numurs (WIID)